nicolagatta/Cheat-Sheet---Active-Directory/README.md

 # Enumerates the local group memberships for all reachable machines the <domain>
 Find-DomainLocalGroupMember -Domain <domain>

-# Looks for machines where a domain administrator is logged on
+# Looks for machines where a domain administrator (or specified user/groups) is logged on
-Invoke-UserHunter
+# It enumerates users and computers, then use Get-NetSession and Get-NetLoggedon to find sessions
+FindDomainUserLocation -Verbose
+FindDomainUserLocation -UserGroupIdentity "RDPUsers"

 # Confirm access to the machine as an administrator
 Invoke-UserHunter -CheckAccess
 ```